 10. Theatre Tickets

-Éva has been a little cheeky this year: “I bought theatre tickets for hubby (and myself) plus booked Mother in Law for babysitting.”
-(Eva, Captain Bobcat )
+Éva has been a little cheeky this year: “I bought theatre tickets for hubby (and myself) plus booked Mother in Law for babysitting.
+We also bought my little girl theatre tickets too – she loves the theatre and has been wanting to see Wicked for years! ” (Eva, Captain Bobcat )

 11. Hot Air Balloon Flight

 Jenny: “I had a hot air balloon voucher last year which I was ecstatic about.
 I had always wanted to go on one.
 Unfortunately, every single time we booked and re-booked it was cancelled due to weather! ?
 Hopefully, it’s just bad luck and we’ll get to go this year, I love experiences as presents.”
 (Jenny, Monkey and Mouse)

 Angela was thinking of practicality as well as personal: “This year I bought my husband an annual pass for Cineworld.
 He will be able to watch any movies he wants for a whole year without it affecting our budget.
 I think it is a great present and it’s going to save us money in the long run since he loves the cinema.”
 (Angela www.theinspirationedit.com )

 Claire thought of what her dear ones loved: “We have bought my mother-in-law and her partner an experience of tea and scones on a steam train (they don’t drink or eat chocolate etc and we wanted to make sure we got them something really special as this is the first Christmas we’ve been able to properly give back.)
 My father in law and his girlfriend are getting a gin tasting experience as they are “gin-aholics” but we didn’t want to just get them a bottle as they will get loads from family and friends and, again, we wanted to treat them for how much they’ve helped us.”
 (Claire, Dear Mummy Bear)

 14. Give Special Memories